 We’re out here with another blog post about Sugarfish!
-Sugarfish is a okamase-based sushi restaurant, located all over Los Angeles, originating from Chef Nozawa.
+Sugarfish is an omakase-based sushi restaurant, located all over Los Angeles, originating from Chef Nozawa.
 Even though I published an LA Omakase Guide to Sugarfish, I wanted to do another based on my favorite dishes.
-I’ve tried other sushi restaurants throughout Los Angeles and Sugarfish takes one of the top spots.
+I’ve tried other sushi restaurants throughout Los Angeles, and Sugarfish is one of the top spots.
 Even though there are multiple Sugarfish restaurants throughout the city, Sugarfish runs a central kitchen in downtown to ensure all of the ingredients meet consistent quality standards.

 Let’s talk about my favorite orders at Sugarfish, aside from the Don’t Think.
 Just Eat.
 Trust Me.

 uni aka. sea urchin

 I could make a whole blog post dedicated to my love for uni if I wanted to.
 The best uni is the ones that melt in your mouth like butter.
 Even though there are articles stating that sea urchins are pretty invasive in the ocean ecosystem and we need to consume more of them, they’re expensive!
 I’m more than happy to help the ecosystem by consuming a truckload of them for free.

 The uni at Sugarfish has been worthwhile so far.
 They’re bigger than average and taste very buttery.
 The only concern I’ve had with them is the temperature.
 There were a few times when it tasted borderline frozen.
 I had to let it sit out for at least 5 minutes prior to consumption, which makes me a bit wary.
 After it warms up a bit, I have no issues.
 Maybe that’s how they preserve their sea urchin.
 This hasn’t stopped me from ordering.